MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### IoT Hub autoscaling

-Adjusting the number of IoT Hub units dynamically helps optimize the cost when message volume fluctuates.
+Dynamically adjusting the number of IoT Hub units helps optimize costs when message volume fluctuates.
 You can implement an autoscale service that automatically monitors and scales your IoT Hub service.
 See [Auto-scale your Azure IoT Hub](/samples/azure-samples/iot-hub-dotnet-autoscale/iot-hub-dotnet-autoscale/) for a customizable sample to implement autoscale capability.
 You can use your own custom logic to optimize IoT Hub tier and number of units.

 ### Deployment stamps for scale

-*Deployment stamping* is a common design pattern for designing applications for flexible deployment strategies, predictable scale, and cost.
-Using this pattern for IoT solutions provides several advantages such as geo-distributing groups of devices, deploying new features to specific stamps, and observing cost per device.
+*Deployment stamping* is a common design pattern for flexible deployment strategies, predictable scale, and cost.
+Using this pattern for IoT solutions provides several advantages, such as geo-distributing groups of devices, deploying new features to specific stamps, and observing cost per device.
 For more information, see [Scale IoT solutions with deployment stamps](/azure/architecture/example-scenario/iot/application-stamps).

 ## Device management and modeling layer

 Managing devices is a task that orchestrates complex processes such as supply chain management, device inventory, deployment, installation, operational readiness, device update, bi-directional communication, and provisioning.
-Azure DPS enables low or no-touch device provisioning, so you don't have to train and send people on site.
+[Azure IoT Hub DPS](/azure/iot-dps) enables low or no-touch device provisioning, so you don't have to train and send people on site.
 Using DPS reduces the cost for truck rolls and time spent on training and configuration.
 DPS also reduces the risk of errors due to manual provisioning.

-### Azure IoT Hub DPS
+### IoT Hub DPS

 [DPS](/azure/iot-dps/about-iot-dps) is a helper service for IoT Hub that enables low-cost, zero-touch, just-in-time provisioning to the correct IoT hub without requiring human intervention.
 DPS enables secure and scalable provisioning of millions of devices to reduce error and cost.